Eurosport 2

-Eurosport 2 is a French sports television network.
-It is a sister channel to Eurosport 1, which is a division of the Eurosport Network and a unit of Warner Bros.
+Eurosport 2 is a sports television channel and a sister channel to Eurosport 1.
+Both are part of the Eurosport network which is a unit of EMEA version of Warner Bros.
 Discovery.
-Several different versions of the channel exist across Europe, where television rights for sport differ.
-The Eurosport 2 channel had an audience of 87 million viewers in 2019, an increase in size of one million.
+Several different versions of the channel exist across Europe, with different sports rights across different markets.
+Eurosport 2 had an audience of 87 million viewers in 2019 -- an increase in size of one million.